FHA Loan For Investment Property: A Complete Guide

 Purchase A Multiunit Home

-Borrower can purchase a multiunit property with up to 4 units with an FHA loan.
-All the units can be occupied by tenants except 1, which you must live in to meet your FHA requirements.
-Technically, a home with up to 4 units is a single-family residence, however, a home with 5 or more units is considered a multi-family home.
-As long as your home meets the requirement of having 2 – 4 units and 1 unit is owner-occupied, you should be fine.
+As mentioned, you can purchase a multiunit property with up to four units with an FHA mortgage.
+All the units can be occupied by tenants except one, which you must live in to meet your FHA requirements.
+Technically, a home with up to four units is a single-family residence, and a home with five or more units is considered a multi-family home.
+If your home meets the requirement of having two to four units and one unit is owner-occupied, you should be fine.

-Depending on the rental income from your tenants, you may be able to stay at your property at essentially no monthly cost – and may make extra income from your tenants.
+Depending on the rental income from your tenants, you may be able to stay at your property at essentially no monthly cost – and even earn a profit from your tenants’ rental payments.

 Purchase A Fixer-Upper With An FHA 203(k) Loan